An SEO’s guide to PDFs

 For faster loading times and a better user experience, make sure your graphics and images are optimised with descriptive filenames and alt-text to make them more accessible to search engines.

-Properly format your PDFs
+Properly format your PDFs and make them accessible

 Much like an HTML-ranked content piece, your PDF must have all the correct formatting as per SEO recommendations.
 That means not scrimping on useful, keyword-rich headings, subheadings, bullet points, and other formatting techniques to organise the content effectively.